 The veterinarian will perform a physical examination of the cat and obtain a medical history from you, which will include the onset of symptoms.
-During evaluation, the veterinarian may feel the enlarged liver as well as icterus (jaundice), unkempt coat and dehydration.
+During the evaluation, the veterinarian may feel the enlarged liver as well as icterus (jaundice), unkempt coat and dehydration.

-- Complete blood count – To look for destruction of red blood cells (hemolysis) and abnormal sized red blood cells (poikilocytosis) and non-regenerative anemia.
+- Complete blood count: To look for destruction of red blood cells (hemolysis) and abnormal sized red blood cells (poikilocytosis) and non-regenerative anemia.

-- Biopsy or fine needle aspirate – This will reveal liver cells that are swollen with lipid.
+- Biopsy or fine needle aspirate and cytology: This will reveal liver cells that are swollen with lipid.
 A biopsy is not recommended for all cats as they are at increased risk of anesthesia and bleeding due to impaired liver function and should only be performed once coagulation factors and electrolyte abnormalities are corrected.

 One hospital reported a survival rate of 85% if the cat survived the first 96 hours; the prognosis is poor for cats who don’t receive prompt treatment.